argoproj/argo-cd/docs/user-guide/resource_hooks.md

 | `HookFailed` | The hook resource is deleted after the hook failed. |
 | `BeforeHookCreation` | Any existing hook resource is deleted before the new one is created (since v1.3).
 It is meant to be used with `/metadata/name`. |

-Note that if no deletion policy is specified, Argo CD will automatically assume `BeforeHookCreation` rules.
+Note that if no deletion policy is specified, ArgoCD will automatically assume `BeforeHookCreation` rules.

 ### Sync Status with Jobs/Workflows with Time to Live (ttl)